Horseback Riding with Malibu Riders

 What to Bring

 The day we went was very hot.
-On sunny days, I recommend bringing a baseball cap and not any other type of hat.
-Why?
-Because you can wear a baseball cap under your riding helmet (which itself doesn’t provide much shade).
-A bigger hat won’t fit under the helmet.
+If you want, you can bring a baseball cap and wear it under your riding helmet (which itself doesn’t provide much shade).
 Sunscreen is also a good idea.

-From Santa Monica, we drove up Pacific Coast Highway and made a right on Malibu Canyon Road, then a left on Mullholland Hwy.
+From Santa Monica, we drove up Pacific Coast Highway and made a right on Malibu Canyon Road, then left on Mulholland Hwy.
 Make a right on Cornell, then a left at the sign for Paramount Ranch.

 If you are coming from the Valley, their website provides directions.

 They recommend arriving 45 minutes early, but we got there way early.
-At first, we were a bit baffled, as there seemed to be no stables nearby and no building for Malibu Riders in the area.
+At first, we were a bit baffled, as there seemed to be no stables nearby and no building for Malibu Riders in the area; just a dirt parking lot.
 I asked the park ranger and found out that they would show up with a truck with all of the horses.
 Sure enough, a truck arrived with the horses!

 Malibu Riders truck